liblaf/blog/docs/slides/2023-05-29-physics-based-face-reconstruction-after-surgery.md

 ## Discussions

-- computation solution does not match theoretical solution due to floating precision
+- computation solution does not match theoretical solution due to floating precision and iterations
 - "dynamics" is not necessary for this task, minimization may be enough

 @slideend